dpill83/mtg-pdf-printer/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Local Development

+To run locally, use `vercel dev` for full-stack (React frontend + API routes), or `npm start` for frontend-only.

+- `vercel dev`: Runs both the React frontend and serverless API routes (e.g., /api/generate-pdf) locally.
+This is required for full functionality.
+- `npm start`: Runs only the React frontend.
+API routes will not be available locally.